Mymoorapelta: Classification

 Nodosaurids are situated within the group Euankylosauria, together with the closely related family Ankylosauridae.
-Nodosaurids differ from ankylosaurids in the fact that ankylosaurids evolved more recently, during the Early Cretaceous, and in several distinct anatomical characteristics; most notably the lack of mace-like tail clubs, with nodosaurs having osteoderm-lined, flexible tails instead, and the possesion of sacral shields.
+Nodosaurids differ from ankylosaurids in the fact that ankylosaurids evolved more recently, during the Early Cretaceous, and in several distinct anatomical characteristics; most notably the lack of mace-like tail clubs, with nodosaurs having osteoderm-lined, flexible tails instead, and the possession of sacral shields.
 Many nodosaurids also had spikes projecting outwards from their shoulders, and two armored half-rings on their neck, among other traits.
 A third proposed family, Polacanthidae, was erected for several genera that were similar to nodosaurids but had more fragile armor and a different distribution.
 However, it has seen little support from phylogenetic analyses in recent years and is in a state of flux.
 Euankylosauria encompasses all members of Ankylosauria except for the clade Parankylosauria, which is a smaller group known exclusively from a few taxa that lived in the Cretaceous of Gondwana, rather than the euankylosaurs, who were endemic to Laurasia.When Mymoorapelta was originally named, Kirkland and Carpenter placed the taxon as a potential nodosaurid, though at that time there were only a few taxa to compare the material to.
 The phylogenetic placement was changed in 1998 when it was considered closer to the European polacanthids, though this affiliation has been doubted.
 Matthew Vickaryous et al. (2004) considered the genus Ankylosauria incertae sedis, while a cladistic analysis performed by Thompson et al. (2011) suggests that Mymoorapelta is a basal nodosaurid as originally theorized by Kirkland and Carpenter.
 A 2010 phylogenetic analysis utilizing undescribed material resulted with Mymoorapelta as the sister taxon to Gargoyleosaurus in their own group outside of Polacanthidae, Nodosauridae, and Ankylosauridae.
 In a 2018 phylogenetic analysis by Rivera-Sylva and colleagues which has been reproduced below, Mymoorapelta is recovered as a basal nodosaurid in a clade with Sauroplites and Dongyangopelta that represents the most basal group within Nodosauridae, while Gargoyleosaurus is recovered as more derived, further proving their distinction.
 Alternatively, Mymoorapelta may also be an ankylosaur outside both Nodosauridae and Ankylosauridae.

-Below at left is a reproduced phylogenetic analysis from Soto-Acuña (2021), which uses a modified version of the matrix from Arbour & Currie (2016) with Nodosaurinae and Ankylosaurinae collapsed for simplicity.
-Below at right is a 2018 phylogenetic analysis by Rivera-Sylva and colleagues, with Panoplosaurini and Struthiosaurini having been collapsed for simplicity.
+The phylogenetic analyses of Rivera-Sylva and colleagues (left) and Thomas Raven and colleagues (right) found Mymoorapelta as a basal member of either Nodosauridae or Ankylosauridae.